Brambles-cat/ArchiveToCytube/README.md

 ## Known Issues:
 1. Currently it can't tell when it's been disconnected because of a duplicate login and it'll keep trying to add videos without any errors being thrown
-2. Currently includes videos with blacklisted creators when going through the archive
-3. Only indication of age-restricted videos placed in the notes section of the csv, leading to the program trying and failing to add them on Cytube
+2. Tries adding videos labeled as age restricted, which aren't accepted by Cytube

 ## ToDo:
-1. Add a check to skip over videos with blacklisted creators
-2. Check notes for each archive entry for `age restriction` and skip over them if present
+1. Check notes for each archive entry for `age restriction` and skip over them if present
-3. Summary report after reaching the end of the archive to list any problems or things that may need updating
+2. Error handling for invalid auth cookie input
+3. Right now the logging is disgusting.
+Need to clean that up later